Designations Congruent with Things: Chapter 23

 “In the next moment it was gone,” Mako whispers.
 “Because he was.”

-Newt tries to rub away the ache in his jaw and does not say anything to negate her statement.
+Newt tries to rub away the ache in his jaw and doesn’t say anything to negate her statement.

 Mako starts audibly sobbing.

-Mako, Newt tries to say, Mako I am so sorry.
+Mako, Newt tries to say, Mako, I am SO sorry.
 I didn’t know, but I guess that was your whole point.
 That I didn’t know.
-But he doesn’t say it, because he doesn’t think he can get his jaw to unlock and even if he did, he’s not sure if Mako would be able to hear him anyway.
+He doesn’t say it, because he doesn’t think he can get his jaw to unlock and, even if he did, he’s not sure Mako would be able to hear him anyway.

-When he finally comes up with something to say, and when he’s finally able to reliably force it past his aching throat and sinuses, and when Mako can hear it, it’s: “I’m, ah, pretty sure that story’s true, actually.”
+When he finally comes up with something to say, when he’s able to reliably force it past his aching throat and sinuses, when Mako can hear it, it’s: “I’m, uh, pretty sure that story’s true, actually.”

-“No, I mean, yep, I think it’s true,” Newt says, his voice a cracked mess.
+“No, I mean, yep.
+I think it’s true,” Newt’s voice is a cracked mess.
 “Your story.
-I’m pretty sure my mom was touring in Tokyo like—“
+I’m pretty sure my mom was touring in Tokyo—”

 “Tanegashima,” Mako corrects.